 The palace opens to visitors twice a year - on the emperor's birthday, which takes place on December 23 and January 2, on New Year's Day.
 On the other days, visitors can visit only the eastern garden of the palace, where they can enter the museum showing the imperial collections.

-The palace employs about 1,000 service personnel and artists, including cooks, groomsmen, court musicians, palace fishermen, gardeners who take care of the famous bonsai trees of Japan and the Royal Guards, among them the exchange of guards at its gates.
+The palace employs about 1,000 service personnel and artists, including cooks, groomsmen, court musicians, palace fishermen, gardeners who take care of the famous bonsai trees of Japan and the Royal Guards, among them the exchange of guards at its gate.

 The History of the PalaceThe palace in front of you sits on the ruins of a palace constructed in the 17th century.
 In the past, the castle served as the fort of the house of Tokugawa Shogunate and was called The Edo Castle.
 In 1869 Emperor Meiji of Kyoto moved to the Edo Castle (the original name of Tokyo) and since then it has been called the Castle Palace.